No ratings yet

 How to Make Pizza Dough

-Step 1 – Add the kosher salt and cold water to the bowl of a stand mixer.
-Stir to combine and let sit for a minute.
+Step 1 – Add the cool water to the bowl of a stand mixer.
+Sprinkle yeast on top and let rest for a few minutes.

-Step 2 – Add in the active dry yeast and bread flour.
-Stir to combine.
+Step 2 – Add in the bread flour and salt.
+Stir to combine, or use a dough hook to mix until the flour is just mixed in.
 See photo below for how the dough should look at this point.
-The flour should be just mixed in before the resting period of step 3.

 Pizza Dough Before Kneading